ngscheurich/iris.nvim/README.md

 <p align="center"><img src="img/iris.png" width="60%"></p>

-Iris is a [Neovim] package that generates a normalized color palette based on your colorscheme.
+Iris is a [Neovim] plugin that generates a normalized color palette based on your colorscheme.
 It is named for the goddess [Iris] of Greek mythology, personification of the rainbow.

 ## Table of Contents